RozsaBotond/se_lab/README.md

 - The project can be built using [Maven](https://maven.apache.org/).
 - [JUnit](https://junit.org/junit5/) is used for tests, and [Mockito](https://site.mockito.org/) for isolating dependencies.

-Clone the repository and execute Maven to build the application:
+Clone the repo and execute Maven to build the application:

 ```
 mvn compile